Paperspace/Docs/projects/create-a-project.md

 As of 7.0, a Gradientº Project is a creative workspace for a team or user to run Experiments.

-Projects can be powered by GradientCI (and GitHub), or alternatively they can be "Standalone".
+Projects can be powered by GradientCI (via GitHub), or alternatively they can be "Standalone".

 GradientCI Projects allow you to automatically run experiments simply based on pushing code to a GitHub repository.